top of page

 Preset Directions

-Within the PDM there are preset directions that are used for most scenarios; allowing the riders to be able to plan ahead as well as giving the commander more freedom to provide feedback and call moves.
+Within the PDM, preset directions are used during regular dressage practices.
+These allow riders to plan ahead while giving commanders more freedom to provide feedback and focus on calling moves effectively.

 Line Moves

-If the commander does not call a direction for line moves or one-way moves, always go left.
+If the commander does not specify a direction for line moves or one-way moves, riders should always go left.

 Comb & Slant